takeyamajp/docker-postfix/README.md

            takeyamajp/postfix

 ## Time zone
-You can use any time zone that can be used in CentOS such as America/Chicago.
+You can use any time zone such as America/Chicago that can be used in CentOS.

 See below for zones.
 https://www.unicode.org/cldr/charts/latest/verify/zones/en.html